epsrc-abcd/abcd-website/event/README.md

 We originally considered posing "challenge" problems and inviting each participating team to solve what they could of the challenges.
-We decided this would lead to repetition on the day, and would require a fair amount of coordination prior to the event.
+We decided this would lead to repetition on the day, and would also require a fair amount of coordination prior to the event.

+Another variant we considered (slightly closer to the current plan) was to solicit challenge problems from the participants, providing several of our own too.
+This would somewhat mitigate the problem of potential repetition, since people would be able toñ submit problems that showcased their particular tool or language.
+Still, this requires a certain amount of coordination/lead-time prior to the event to curate the submitted problems into a uniform format.
+* Then as #1

+Con: similar weakness to #1, mitigated somewhat by having more challenge problems (less overlap on the day).

 General points
 ======